 As you go from the main road, on the right-hand side of the lake are Badami caves temples.
 Chiseled out of the single huge monolithic rock.
 Reddish brown in color, resembling the color of almonds and hence giving the place its name: Badami.
 There are 4 caves, first three are Hindu caves and the fourth one is a Jain cave.
 The first cave is dedicated to Shiva.
 Second and third are dedicated to Vishnu and the fourth one to Jain Thirthankaras.
 There is also an unfinished cave in between the second and third cave which was probably being carved by Buddhists.

 There are many carvings on the walls of all the caves.
 Which give you a peep into the religious and at times social inclinations of the society in times of Chalukyas.
 There are unusual poses of Shiva like the one with 18 arms to depict the 81 different dance postures.
 There are various instances of Ardhanarishvara with Shiva and Parvati depicted in a single representation.
 There is a similar depiction of Harihara, which is half Shiva and half Vishnu.
 What is interesting is that besides religious symbols, Gods and Goddesses and stories from the mythology there are quite a few puzzles that have been carved.
 Some of them are still unsolved and some of them have the solutions etched right beside them.

 There is also a fort that was built by Tipu.
 You can see the wall of the fort and the stairs leading to the fort, but it is closed to the public as of now.

 On the other side of the lake is the fort that has been built around the 52 natural rocks that lie close to each other separated by narrow ridges.
 The place seems to be used by the film production units a lot.
-There are various temples on the way to the top on this fort.
+There are various temples on the way to the top of this fort.
 At the top, you can get a good view of the Badami town and its surroundings.
-Especially when you stand on the watch tower.
+Especially when you stand on the watchtower.